vuejs-translations/docs-cs/src/api/sfc-css-features.md

 ### Scoped Style Tips {#scoped-style-tips}

 - **Scoped styles do not eliminate the need for classes**.
-Due to the way browsers render various CSS selectors, `p { color: red }` will be many times slower when scoped (i.e. when combined with an attribute selector).
+Due to the way browsers render various CSS selectors, `p { color: red }` will be many times slower when scoped (tj. when combined with an attribute selector).
 If you use classes or ids instead, such as in `.example { color: red }`, then you virtually eliminate that performance hit.

 - **Be careful with descendant selectors in recursive components!** For a CSS rule with the selector `.a .b`, if the element that matches `.a` contains a recursive child component, then all `.b` in that child component will be matched by the rule.